-NOTE 5: When the EnATSSS_v3 feature is supported, the MPQUIC-UDP, MPQUIC-IP and MPTCP steering functionalities are only applied for IP MA PDU Session.
+NOTE 5: When the EnATSSS_v3 feature is supported, the MPQUIC-UDP, MPQUIC-IP and MPTCP functionalities are only applied for IP MA PDU Session.

 b. the steering rule for access traffic distribution across the 3GPP and Non-3GPP accesses encoded in a "SteeringMode" data structure within the "steerModeDl" attribute for the DL traffic and within the "steerModeUl" attribute for the UL traffic; and